How To Add Google Analytics To WordPress?

 Leave blank or default if you don’t know about these options.

-monster insights settings
+monster insights google analytics

-monster insights settings
+monster insights google analytics

 eCommerce, Publisher & Conversions are premium options for which you have to pay.
 So leave this for now.

-monster insights settings
+monster insights google analytics

-monster insights settings
+monster insights google analytics

-monster insights settings
+monster insights google analytics

 Here you can give user role permissions to see reports, save settings, and exclude them from tracking.